elastisys/compliantkubernetes-kubespray/WIP-CHANGELOG.md

 ### Changed

 - Changed terraform scripts for openstack to be able to setup additional server groups and override variables per instance.
+- Enabled the `ceph` dashboard for better visibility and troubleshooting of `rook-ceph`